-The 2020 consolidated income statement records a net loss attributable to the Group of €18.4 million, compared to the loss of €82 million in 2019.
+The 2021 consolidated income statement records a net profit attributable to the Group of \in 36.3 million, compared to the loss of \in 18.4 million in 2020.

-It should be noted that in 2019 the economic result was burdened by a significant extraordinary component, due to the allocation to the corporate restructuring provision of \in 50.8 million.
-If this non-recurring effect is removed from the 2019 loss figure, the overall income situation improves to \in 12.4 million, compared to the \in 31.2 million of the previous year.
-This improvement is all the more remarkable given the serious economic and social context in which it was achieved, considering the crisis situation caused by the COVID-19 pandemic.
+It should be noted that in 2021 the economic result was burdened by a significant extraordinary component, due to the allocation to the corporate restructuring provision of \in 59 million.
+If this non-recurring effect is removed from the 2021 profit figure, the overall income situation improves to \in 113.7 million, compared to the \in 18.4 million loss of the previous year.
+This improvement is all the more remarkable given the economic and social context in which it was achieved, considering the crisis situation caused by the COVID-19 pandemic.